 You played with Petr Bříza in Landshut during the NHL lockout in 1994.
 Was this also part of your decision?

-I have met Petr in Landshut as a player and then years later again during World Championships as he is now working for the Czech Ice Hockey Association.
+I met Petr in Landshut as a player and then years later again during World Championships as he is now working for the Czech Ice Hockey Association.
 Sometimes you have a connection when you meet somebody and sometimes you don’t.
 We always found a couple of minutes to catch up even though at the Worlds, everybody is pretty busy and coaches and officials are usually stressed.
 Knowing him was an important factor in my decision to take the job.

 What comes first to your mind with the word Sparta?

 Honestly, and this makes me sound very shallow – I think of the movie 300... (laughs) Obviously, it is about an ancient warrior culture, but I love that movie and couldn’t think of a better name for a sports team.
 Sparta says it all!

 Jozef Golonka gave me a chance in Cologne

 And how about Czech hockey as a whole?
 What is your experience with it?

 Growing up in Germany in the 1970s, there was a lot of Czech and Slovak influence in German ice hockey.
 Names like Dr. Wohl, Dr. Ján Starší, Karel Gut and a little later Luděk Bukač had a huge influence on hockey in Germany.
 The first coach who gave me a chance to break into the men’s team in Cologne was Jozef Golonka, who is somewhat of a cult figure in Bratislava.
 He was a tough coach and didn’t take it easy on the lanky, too-tall German kid.
 Of course, the other experience was playing with and against very talented Czech-born players in North America.
 There have been many guys I've crossed paths with, and watching them make it in the NHL, or giving it their best shot, has always earned my utmost respect.
 It has never been easy for Europeans to make it in North America.